Judy Morgan DVM, CVA, CVCP, CVFT

 The ability to utilize both kinds of therapies offers her clients many more options than using a single method of healing.
 In many cases, using this approach also allows earlier identification and treatment of impending problems.

 Outside of the office Dr. Morgan spends much of her time working with Cavalier King Charles Spaniel and English Toy Spaniel rescue groups by assisting in finding, transporting, and fostering neglected animals.
 She is Chief Veterinary Medical Officer for Monkey’s House dog hospice and senior sanctuary.
-She also enjoys public speaking and giving presentations at local and national continuing education venues.
+She also enjoys public speaking and giving presentations at local, national and international continuing education venues.

 Do you live out of the area but would love to receive holistic advice about your pet’s health and diet?
 She can help!
 See Dr. Morgan’s Phone Consultations or visit the forum to get more detailed information about your pet!